ShivaKrishnaReddyBurra/System-assistant/readme.md

 - **Play Music**: Play songs on YouTube by simply saying the song name.
 - **Fetch News**: Get the latest news headlines.
 - **Text-to-Speech**: The assistant can speak responses using Azure Cognitive Services.
+- **Desktop Application**: The assistant is available as a desktop application built with Electron.js.

 ## Requirements